Guide to Health Insurance for Long Stay Visas in France

 The aim of this guide is to provide you with the advice required to navigate the French healthcare and medical support system with confidence.

-Guide for Non-EU citizens Moving to France
+Guide for Non-EU Citizens Staying in France

 If you’re a non-EU citizen planning to live, work, study, or seek permanent residency in France, you will need to apply for a long-stay visa.
 If your stay in the country is less than 90 days, you do not need a visa.
 However, if you plan on staying longer, you must apply for a long-stay visa in advance.